What is StoryWalk®?

 StoryWalk® is an innovative and delightful way for children — and adults! — to enjoy reading and the outdoors at the same time.
 StoryWalk presents the pages of a book – often a picture book – along a trail to encourage reading and exploring our natural world.

 CREA has joined organizations from all over the world that are using this innovative approach to promote early literacy learning, to engage families outdoors and in nature, and to encourage well-being in communities.

 Joe Beale, a 2017 graduate of Mt.
-Ararat High School, constructed the first set of portable interpretive sign platforms used for the CREA StoryWalk® in 2016 as part of his Eagle Scout project.
-The second set was constructed by Highland Green volunteers with materials donated by Lowes.
-Each season CREA collaborates with program volunteers and the Topsham Public Library to select books that will be featured on our Storywalk® throughout the seasons.
+Ararat High School, constructed the first set of interpretive sign platforms for the CREA StoryWalk® in 2016 as part of his Eagle Scout project.
+The second set was constructed in 2021 by Highland Green volunteers with materials donated by Lowes.
+We change the books with the seasons, so there’s always a reason to return.
 Come and enjoy!

-Access the StoryWalk® from the side of the one-story brick office building that has a large white deck.
-After visiting the StoryWalk® you can continue to explore the area by visiting Neptune Woods, a nearby BTLT trail that is great for hiking and mountain bikin
+After visiting the StoryWalk® you can continue to explore the area by visiting Neptune Woods, a nearby BTLT trail that is great for hiking and mountain biking.

 Reading and exploring nature is for families with children of all ages!
 Older children can read the story to younger siblings or friends.
-Younger children enjoy running to each board, looking at the pictures, and being read to by their sibling or grown up.
+Younger children enjoy running to each board, looking at the pictures, and being read to by siblings or adults.